karabonn/tentcity/README.md

 ## Summary -
-Suburan new jerseyy town can't have a city of tents? grow up.
+Suburan new jersey town can't have a city of tents? grow up.

 ## Characters -
+Townspeople, Methodists
+Napolitano, Rob
+Liz

 # Chapter 1: History
-" Ocean Grove’s tent colony dates back to 1870 when there were 200 tents for every house.
-Today, there are 114 tent structures nestled around the Great Auditorium " inflation goes up, fertility goes down, so do tent populations. death, taxes, tent city
+Back in 1870 when i used to walk uphill both ways to school barefoot in the snow there were 200 tents.
+Now there are 114 around the Great Auditorium [ the barn ] -- an auditorium so great, it can allegelly hold up to 7000 people with aucustics rumored to be better than carnegie hall but the jury is still out on that one.

+death, taxes, tent city

-# Chapter 2: The Fundamentals
-For the sake of the cheese pizza in the room.
+# Chapter 2: The Fundamentals - for the sake of the cheese-pizza-ers in the room.
+600 sq ft @ 4k for 3 months
+Most have wifi
+Dry town but you are allowed to have wine in a cup Burning money - every tent is rented, not owned, with high-rollers investing (can we even call it that?) over $80k in rennovations to property they can't technically increase the value of because they are still renting it from [ still unclear ]

 # Chapter 3: #RushTentCity
-Like any tent city, there is a rigorus interview process through an organization that has a webiste with such poor UX I can't even bear to attempt to navigate through it any more I have no more info here sorry
+Like any other tent city, there is an intensive interview process through an organization that has a webiste with such poor UX, I can't even continue to attempt to navigate through it, I have no more info here sorry
+'as long as they abide by the rules and stay active in religious instruction, they will be welcomed back each year.
+And if one of their sons is wants to be involved with the community, he will likely skip the waiting list and be granted a “generational hand-off”'

 # Chapter 3.5 the entire town is relegious (?)
-Allegedlly God's square mile
+Allegedlly been God's square mile

 # Chapter 4: Notes from the Peanut Gallery
+The barn next door can hold 7000 people